 The Phantom Combatants

-A new commission rethinking war resistance through biological enhancement, ancestral ritual and the subversion of surveillance
+A new commission rethinking resistance through biological enhancement and ancestral ritual

-LAS Art Foundation (Berlin) and Amos Rex (Helsinki) present a new commission by Natasha Tontey at Ateneo Veneto on the occasion of the Biennale di Venezia – 61st International Art Exhibition.
-Tontey’s multi-media installation relays the story of a 1950s female resistance fighter in Indonesia.
-Exploring bodily transformation, Minahasan symbolism and contemporary military imaging, the work addresses agency and subversion in times of surveillance.
+LAS Art Foundation (Berlin) and Amos Rex (Helsinki) present a new commission by Natasha Tontey at Ateneo Veneto on the occasion of Biennale di Venezia – 61st International Art Exhibition.
+Tontey’s multimedia installation relays the story of a 1950s female resistance fighter in Indonesia.
+Exploring physical and chemical transformation, Minahasan symbolism and contemporary military imaging, the work addresses the sovereignty of bodies, cultures and land.

-The Phantom Combatants and the Metabolism of Disobedient Organs, is Natasha Tontey’s largest and most ambitious work to date.
-It is commissioned by LAS Art Foundation and Amos Rex, two future-oriented art institutions founded within the last 10 years to support new artistic practices in a technological age.
-The Phantom Combatants is on view at Ateneo Veneto, Venice’s academy of science, literature and the arts, located in San Marco in a 16th-century building.
+The Phantom Combatants and the Metabolism of Disobedient Organs is Tontey’s most ambitious work to date.
+It is commissioned by LAS Art Foundation and Amos Rex, two future-oriented art institutions founded within the last ten years to support new artistic practices in a technological age.

 “Through this project, I try to listen to the quieter tones of history [...].
 At the same time, this minor knowledge also opens up the possibility of developing a technological future rooted in other perspectives [...].”